microsoft/everyonecancode/day1/Application/README.md

     3. [Deploy Image Upload](#deploy-image-upload)
 3. [Overcharged?
 We got you covered](#overcharged-we-got-you-covered)

-### Further informative resources:
+### Further informative resources

 - [What is Github Action?](https://github.com/features/actions)
 - [Github Action Documentation](https://docs.github.com/actions)
 - [What is a repository?](https://docs.github.com/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-repositories)
 - [What is a Resource / Resource Group / Subscription?](https://docs.microsoft.com/azure/cloud-adoption-framework/govern/resource-consistency/resource-access-management)

-# Milligram Application Frontend
+## Milligram Application Frontend

 ### Enable Github Action

-* Go to your repository **Actions**
+- Go to your repository **Actions**
-* Click the button which says *I understand my workflows, go ahead and enable them* to enable Github Actions
+- Click the button which says *I understand my workflows, go ahead and enable them* to enable Github Actions

 *A [repository](https://docs.github.com/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-repositories) contains all of your project's files and each file's revision history.
 You can discuss and manage your project's work within the repository.*

 ![Enable Github Actions](images/frontend_enable_action.png)

 ### Run Github Action

-* In the **Actions** tab of your repository, click on the **pages** Action
+- In the **Actions** tab of your repository, click on the **pages** Action
-* Open the **Run Workflow** dropdown and click the **Run Workflow** button to confirm the Action execution
+- Open the **Run Workflow** dropdown and click the **Run Workflow** button to confirm the Action execution

 ![Run Github Action](images/frontend_run_action.png)
 // TODO: Add Challenge to hange in Codespace + push

 ### Enable Github Page in Project Settings

-* Go to your repository settings
+- Go to your repository settings
 ![Repository Settings](images/repo_main.png)
-* Navigate to **Pages**, select the branch *gh-pages* and hit the save button
+- Navigate to **Pages**, select the branch *gh-pages* and hit the save button
 ![Enable Pages](images/frontend_pages.png)
-* The deployment will take 1-2 minutes.
+- The deployment will take 1-2 minutes.
 After that, the Milligram website is accessible through `https://<your github username>.github.io/FemaleAIAppInnovationEcosystem/`

 ### Open Github Page on your phone

-* Open your personal Milligram website on your phone and explore it's content
+- Open your personal Milligram website on your phone and explore it's content
-* Edit the profile in the app to show your own Github profile picture in the app
+- Edit the profile in the app to show your own Github profile picture in the app
 ![Add to homescreen 1](images/frontend_homescreen_0.jpg)

 ### Add The application to your homescreen

-* Open the browser menu to add the website to your homescreen
+- Open the browser menu to add the website to your homescreen
 ![Add to homescreen 2](images/frontend_homescreen_1.jpg) ![Add to homescreen 2](images/frontend_homescreen_2.jpg)
-* Now you can open the website like a normal app from the homescreen of your phone
+- Now you can open the website like a normal app from the homescreen of your phone

-# Milligram Application Backend
+## Milligram Application Backend

 ## Deploy Image Upload

 ### Create Azure Account

 // Create Account + Subscription

 ### Create Resource Group

-* Visit portal.azure.com & log in with your Azure Account
+- Visit portal.azure.com & log in with your Azure Account
-* Click on *Create a resource*
+- Click on *Create a resource*

 *Azure Resource: In Azure, the term resource refers to an entity managed by Azure.
 For example, virtual machines, virtual networks, and storage accounts are all referred to as Azure resources.*

 ![Create RG 1](images/backend_create_rg_0.png)

-* Search & select *Resource Group* (A storage for multiple resources) from the text field
+- Search & select *Resource Group* (A storage for multiple resources) from the text field
 ![Create RG 2](images/backend_create_rg_1.png)
-* Select your subscription
+- Select your subscription
-* Choose a name like `Milligram` to group all your resources related to this application
+- Choose a name like `Milligram` to group all your resources related to this application
-* Last but not least, select a region near you to host all your services
+- Last but not least, select a region near you to host all your services
 ![Create RG 3](images/backend_create_rg_2.png)

 ### Create Storage Account

-* Go to the start page of the Azure Portal
+- Go to the start page of the Azure Portal
-* Click on *Create a resource* as you did before for the Resource Group
+- Click on *Create a resource* as you did before for the Resource Group
-* Search for *Storage Account* and click *Create*
+- Search for *Storage Account* and click *Create*
-* Select your subscription & the recently created resource group
+- Select your subscription & the recently created resource group
-* Make sure to select `Standard` for *Performance* and `Locally-redundant storage (LRS)` for *Reduncy*
+- Make sure to select `Standard` for *Performance* and `Locally-redundant storage (LRS)` for *Reduncy*
 ![Storage](images/backend_storage_0.png)
-* Hit *Review & create* to finish creating the storage account
+- Hit *Review & create* to finish creating the storage account

 ### Create Web App

-* Go to the start page of the Azure Portal again
+- Go to the start page of the Azure Portal again
-* Click on *Create a resource* as you did before
+- Click on *Create a resource* as you did before
-* Search for *Web App* and click *Create*
+- Search for *Web App* and click *Create*
-* Select your subscription & previously created Resource Group
+- Select your subscription & previously created Resource Group
-* Make sure to adjust the settings according to the image below
+- Make sure to adjust the settings according to the image below
 ![Backend 0](images/backend_app_0.png)
-* Create a new App Service Plan
+- Create a new App Service Plan
 ![Backend 1](images/backend_app_1.png)
-* Click the *Dev/Test* tab and select the **F1** which is free, otherwise you might be charged when creating a larger plan
+- Click the *Dev/Test* tab and select the **F1** which is free, otherwise you might be charged when creating a larger plan
 ![Backend 2](images/backend_app_2.png)
-* Click *Review + Create* at the bottom of the screen
+- Click *Review + Create* at the bottom of the screen
-* Review the displayed information and click *Create* on the next screen to spin up the backend application
+- Review the displayed information and click *Create* on the next screen to spin up the backend application

 :::tip
 📝 On the review page, you can find information about the estimated costs of your service.
 Make sure it displays *Estimated price - Free*
 :::

 ### Integrate Storage

 ### Enter Credentials and copy connection string to Github Secret